Venues required by law to record contact details Recording Contact Details The Governments’ new requirements for businesses mean that premises…

 Here is some guidance for close contact services.
 This includes hairdressing, barbershops, beauty and nail bars, makeup and tattoo studios, tanning salons/booths, spas and wellness businesses, spas and massage therapy, well-being and holistic locations, dress fitters, tailors and fashion designers.

 These guidelines should be communicated to all staff on a regular basis so that everyone is aware of the relevant policies and procedures.
 This in itself can help to calm people’s nerves as it demonstrates that the firm is implementing the latest health and safety recommendations and is taking their well-being seriously.

 As ever, communication is key.
-Managers should have open conversations about personal protective equipment (PPE), respecting social distancing guidelines, etc. Some employees may have different views on what safety precautions are necessary in the workplace.
+Managers should have open conversations about personal protective equipment (PPE), respecting social distancing guidelines, etc. Some employees may have different views on what safety precautions are necessary for the workplace.
 As such, the management team should create appropriate training materials and deliver training to all staff so that everyone knows what is required of them.
 It is important to remind everyone that they have a responsibility to others and that if everyone follows the guidelines, then risks to staff and customers will be minimised.

 Government guidance encourages businesses to set up premises that comply with social distancing guidelines.
-This includes using floor tape or paint to mark areas to help people comply with social distancing and keep employees safe (2m, or 1m with risk mitigation where 2m is not viable).
+This includes using floor tape or paints to mark areas to help people comply with social distancing and keep employees safe (2m, or 1m with risk mitigation where 2m is not viable).